RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 8 guide.md

 1. This function is a bijection.
 2. This function is neither injective nor surjective.
 It's not injective because for example, `1011` and `0011` both map to `0011`.
 It's not surjective because none of the bits that start with a `1`, such as `1111`, can be hit.
 3. This function is injective, but not surjective.
 It's not surjective because $-1$ has no corresponding input, in fact none of the negative integers do.

+### Common mistakes

+- **Stating that the function in item 2 is surjective:** It's not, see above for the reasons.
+- - **Stating that the function in item 2 is injective:** It's not, see above for the reasons.